Are you interested in politics?

-Marywood's Social Sciences Secondary Education program will prepare you to provide secondary school students with effective instruction in history and the other social sciences.
+Marywood's Social Studies Secondary Education program will prepare you to provide secondary school students with effective instruction in history and the other social sciences.

 Our program will help you acquire command of the basic principles and content of these areas.
 You'll learn to assist students in the development of critical thinking, collaborative skills, appreciation for the riches of human diversity, and a knowledge base in the social sciences appropriate for secondary students.
 You'll hone your skills in curriculum and lesson planning, classroom management, and assessment through methods classes and a series of field experiences culminating in a semester of student teaching.